-And Joseph answered and said, This is the interpretation thereof: The three baskets are three days:....
+This is the thing which I have spoken unto Pharaoh: What God is about to do he sheweth unto Pharaoh....
 This passage is part of the Joseph narrative, a masterfully crafted account demonstrating God's sovereign providence working through human choices and circumstances to accomplish His redemptive purposes.
 The Joseph cycle shows how God transforms evil intentions into instruments of salvation.